Versatile Fiber Cement Siding that Works for Any Architecture

 Use James Hardie’s Online Tools to Choose a Customized Look Before Installation

 Looking for more ideas?
 Want to visualize an exterior siding design before committing?
 It’s easy to do this with James Hardie’s virtual tools.
-James Hardie’s Architectural Guide helps homeowners understand how to make the most of their siding to enhance their home’s style.
-And the James Hardie Home Color Visualizer lets you play with color combinations so you can decide on what you like best.
+The James Hardie Home Color Visualizer lets you play with color combinations so you can decide on what you like best.

 Add Home Value with Versatile James Hardie Siding